-This is the first part of a Diversity & Inclusivity project led by Dr Houry Melkonian.
-In this episode she is co-leading with Dr Tom Ritchie a pilot competition for students of the University of Exeter to learn and write about ‘Notable Women in Mathematics’ which will feed into the project joint between UK and The Netherlands led by the team:
+This is episode 1 of the Diversity & Inclusivity project led by Dr Houry Melkonian.
+In this episode she is co-leading with Dr Tom Ritchie a pilot competition for students of the University of Exeter about ‘Notable Women in Mathematics’ which will feed into the project joint between UK and The Netherlands led by the team:

 - Silvy Hendriks (Mathematics Teacher – The Netherlands).

 - Dr Houry Melkonian (University of Exeter – Mathematics; European Women of Mathematics (EWM) Country Coordinator – UK)

 - Dr Tom Ritchie (Historian of Science, Mathematics and Computing; Project Manager for Exeter Education Incubator – UK)

 - Prof. dr. Maria Vlasiou (University of Twente and Eindhoven University of Technology, President EWM – The Netherlands)